-There’s a lot of options for running an online store, and your choice of best platform can have just as big of an effect on your business as choosing a building or location for a physical store.
-It’s not the end all of the business – but it certainly can make or break your business – and can either expand your opportunity or severely kneecap your business.
+There’s a lot of options for running an online store, and your choice of the best eCommerce platform can have just as big of an effect on your business as choosing a building or location for a physical store.
+It’s not the end-all of the business – but it certainly can make or break your business – and can either expand your opportunity or severely kneecap your business.

 What Is Shopify?